This is the multi-page printable view of this section. Click here to print.

 • When creating a replica, a replica with the same disk type and protocol is created.

-• One replica can be created per volume, and data transfer fees are added for cross-region replication.
+• You can create one replica per volume, and data transfer charges apply for cross‑region replication.

 Edit replication policy

-Through modifying the replication policy, you can change the replication status.
-To modify the replication policy, follow the steps below.
+You can change the replication status by modifying the replication policy.
+To modify the replication policy, follow these steps.

-3. On the File Storage List page, click the resource to modify the replication policy.
+3. On the File Storage List page, click the resource to edit the replication policy.
 You will be taken to the File Storage Details page.

-5. Click the Edit button of Replication Policy.
+5. Click the Edit button of the Replication Policy.
 The Edit Replication Policy popup window opens.

-• Use: Performs replication.
-If Pause, can be changed to Use.
+• Use: performs replication.
+If it is Paused, you can change it to Use.

 • Pause: Temporarily pauses replication.
-If use, it can be modified to Pause.
+If enabled, you can modify it to Pause.

-• Delete: Deletes the replication.
-If Paused, it can be changed to Delete, and after deletion, replication cannot be used again.
+• Delete: Delete the replica.
+If it is Paused, you can modify it to Delete, and after deletion you cannot use replication again.

 Caution

-• After deletion, the replica becomes the original, so you cannot replicate to the previous configuration again by modifying the replication policy.
+• After deletion, the replica becomes the original, so you cannot replicate back to the previous configuration by modifying the replication policy.

-• Data stored only in the replica after pausing will be deleted if replication is used again.
+• Data stored only in the replica after a pause will be deleted when replication is used again.

 Reference